Extremal divisors on moduli spaces of rational curves with marked points: Introduction

-For $I \subset \{1,\dots, n\}$ with both $I$ and $I^c$ of size at least two, a boundary divisor $\delta_I$ is the collection of stable rational curves in $\ol{M}_{0,n} \sm M_{0,n}$ with a node separating the markings in $I$ and $I^c$.
-According to \cite{K}, any boundary divisor is contracted by some Kapranov morphism $\psi \colon \M_{0,n} \ra \Pj^{n-3}$, hence its class generates an extremal ray of the effective cone of $\M_{0,n}$.
-In fact, boundary divisors together with the class of the pull-back of a hyperplane under $\psi$ are free generators for the class group $\Cl(\M_{0,n})$.
-We will use these generators throughout the paper.
+Significantly, $\M_{0,n}$ can be realized as an iterated blow-up of $\Pj^{n-3}$ via a Kapranov morphism.
+Any Kapranov morphism restricts to an ismorphism of $M_{0,n}$ with its image, and any boundary divisor is contracted by some Kapranov morphism.
+Hence each boundary divisor generates an extremal ray of the effective cone of $\M_{0,n}$, and select boundary divisors together with the pull-back of a hyperplane class under a Kapranov morphism comprise free generators for the class group $\Cl(\M_{0,n})$ \cite{K}.
+We will use these Kapranov generators throughout the paper.

 In \ref{basics}, we describe a method of specifying divisors on $\M_{0,n}$ via polynomials in $n$ variables.
-We discuss how to compute the classes of divisors specified by polynomials relative to a Kapranov basis, and include Macaulay2 code to compute classes.
+We discuss how to compute the classes of these divisors, and include Macaulay2 code to compute classes.
 While useful for checking results on $\M_{0,n}$ with $n\leq 10$, the code is not practical for large $n$.

 In \ref{ht}, we recall the definitions of hypertrees and hypertree divisors from \cite{CT}.
-A major result of \cite{CT} is that hypertree divisors corresponding to ``irreducible" hypertrees can be contracted by a birational map and hence generate extremal rays of the effective cone of $\M_{0,n}$.
+A major result of \cite{CT} is that hypertree divisors corresponding to ``irreducible" hypertrees are exceptional divisors of some birational contraction, and hence generate extremal rays of the effective cone of $\M_{0,n}$.
 In \cite{CT}, it is further speculated that

-\begin{Conjecture} The effective cone of $\ol{M}_{0,n}$ is generated by boundary divisors and by divisors parametrized by irreducible hypertrees and their pullbacks. \end{Conjecture} With this in mind, we are motivated to study hypertree divisors and their classes.
-We generalize a result of \cite{CT} to obtain polynomials specifying all hypertree divisors.
-We use our Macaulay2 program to compute all irreducible hypertree divisor classes on $\M_{0,n}$ for $6 \leq n \leq 10$.
+\begin{Conjecture} The effective cone of $\ol{M}_{0,n}$ is generated by boundary divisors and by divisors parameterized by irreducible hypertrees and the pull-backs of these divisors under forgetful morphisms. \end{Conjecture} This motivates us to study hypertree divisors and their classes.
+We generalize a result of \cite{CT} to obtain polynomials specifying all hypertree divisors, and use our Macaulay2 program to compute all irreducible hypertree divisor classes on $\M_{0,n}$ for $6 \leq n \leq 10$.
 We then turn our attention to other effective divisors.